iree-org/iree/build_tools/scripts/integrate/README.md

 cmake --build . --target check-iree-dialects
 ```

-To triage IREE gcc build issues, we can look into logs in `iree-build-configurations` and get the gcc version.
+To triage IREE gcc build issues, we can look into logs in the CI gcc job and get the gcc version.
 E.g.,

 ```bash
 export CC=gcc-9